New York set to cut religious exemption to vaccine mandates

 ALBANY, N.Y.
-(AP) — New York lawmakers are poised Thursday to eliminate a religious exemption to vaccine requirements in the face of its worst measles outbreak in decades.
+(AP) — New York is moving closer to eliminating a religious exemption to vaccine requirements in the face of the nation's worst measles outbreak in decades.

-The Democrat-led Senate and Assembly planned to vote on repealing the exemption, which allows parents of children to cite their religious beliefs to opt a child out of the vaccines required for public school enrollment.
+The Democrat-led Assembly voted Thursday to repeal the exemption, which allows parents of children to cite their religious beliefs to opt a child out of the vaccines required for enrollment in a public or private school.

+The Senate is expected to pass the bill later in the day.
+Gov. Andrew Cuomo, a Democrat, has said he will sign the measure and could act on the legislation as soon as Thursday night.

-Similar exemptions are allowed in 46 states, though lawmakers in several states are also considering the elimination of the waiver.
+Similar exemptions are allowed in 46 states, though lawmakers in several of them are also considering the elimination of the waiver.

 "We are facing an unprecedented public health crisis," said Sen. Brad Hoylman, D-Manhattan and the sponsor of the legislation in the Senate.
 "The atrocious peddlers of junk science and fraudulent medicine who we know as anti-vaxxers have spent years sowing unwarranted doubt and fear, but it is time for legislators to confront them head on."

-"People came to this country to get away from exactly this kind of stuff," said Stan Yung, a Long Island attorney who has three children.
+"People came to this country to get away from exactly this kind of stuff," said Stan Yung, a Long Island attorney and father.

 Yung, who is Russian Orthodox, said he has religious views and health concerns that will prevent him from vaccinating his three young children.
 His family, he said, may consider leaving the state if the bill is signed into law.

+Following the Assembly's 77-53 vote in favor of the bill, opponents erupted in anger, yelling "shame!"
+One woman standing in the Assembly gallery yelled profanities down on lawmakers, who then recessed for the day.

-Supporters of the bill say religious beliefs about vaccines shouldn't trump scientific evidence that they work and note that the U.S. Supreme Court ruled in 1905 that states have the right to enforce compulsory vaccination laws.
+Supporters of the bill say religious beliefs about vaccines shouldn't eclipse scientific evidence that they work, noting the U.S. Supreme Court ruled in 1905 that states have the right to enforce compulsory vaccination laws.
+During the Assembly's floor debate, supporters brought up scourges of the past that were defeated in the U.S. through vaccines.

+"I'm old enough to have been around when polio was a real threat," said Assemblywoman Deborah Glick, D-Manhattan.
+"I believe in science....
+Your personal opinions, which may be based on junk science, do not trump the greater good."

 Supporters also suggest some parents may be claiming the religious exemption for their children even though their opposition is actually based on misguided claims about scientifically discredited dangers of vaccines.